Knowledge Base Sections ▾

 | OpenRouter + cheap open-source | ~$30 | 6 cups |

-JoinGonka Gateway delivers flagship-level quality (Qwen3-235B on benchmarks is close to Claude Sonnet 4.6) at a price lower than the cheapest open-source model on OpenRouter.
+JoinGonka Gateway provides flagship-level quality (Kimi K2.6 is close to Claude Sonnet 4.6 on benchmarks) at a price lower than the cheapest open-source model on OpenRouter.
 This is the fundamental difference between a decentralized network and an aggregator of centralized providers.

-More about the model's architecture — article on Qwen3-235B.
-General market context — overview of the cheapest AI API in 2026.
-Network architecture explaining these prices — Network Architecture.
+More on model architecture—an article about Qwen3-235B.
+General market context—a review of the cheapest AI API in 2026.
+The network architecture explaining such prices—Network Architecture.

 How to Switch Tools from OpenRouter to JoinGonka

-OpenRouter and JoinGonka Gateway both use an OpenAI-compatible API, so migration doesn't require any code changes — only changing the base URL and API key in the configuration of your tool or application.
+OpenRouter and JoinGonka Gateway both use an OpenAI-compatible API, so switching does not require changing your code — only replacing the base URL and API key in your tool or application configuration.

 Step 1.
 Get a JoinGonka API key.
-Open gate.joingonka.ai/register, register, and get 10M free tokens.
+Go to gate.joingonka.ai/register, register, and receive 10M free tokens.
 In the Dashboard, create an API key (format jg-xxx).

 OPENAI_BASE_URL=https://openrouter.ai/api/v1